 School or Home?
 Whole Class Activity

-The School or Home? activity (found in Activities tab>Curriculum Library>Month by Month>September) is designed to foster discussion about items students will find and use at school versus items that are more appropriate at home.
+The Home or School? activity found in Templates folder at the Wixie home page (browse Month by Month>September) is designed to foster discussion about items students will find and use at school versus items that are more appropriate at home.
 It is also a great way to start the year thinking and comparing with a Venn diagram.

 Project this activity onto a screen or interactive smart board.
 Explain how a Venn diagram works and ask students to look at the items around the outside of it.
 Which items are appropriate for school?
 Which ones are appropriate at home?
 Which items can be used in both places?